Whitey Wistert

 Francis Michael "Whitey" Wistert (February 20, 1912 – April 23, 1985) was an American football and baseball player.
 He played college football and college baseball at the University of Michigan.
-Wistert was the first of the three Wistert brothers—he was succeeded by Albert (Al) and Alvin—who were named All-American tackles at Michigan and later inducted into the College Football Hall of Fame.
+Wistert was the first of the three Wistert brothers—he was succeeded by Albert and Alvin—who were named All-American tackles at Michigan and later inducted into the College Football Hall of Fame.
 He was elected to the College Football Hall of Fame in 1967.

 During his time at Michigan, Wistert played on three consecutive Big Ten Conference football championships teams, including two that won back-to-back national championships.
-He was also Big Ten Conference MVP in baseball in college and later played for Major League Baseball's Cincinnati Reds.
+He was also Big Ten Conference MVP in baseball in college and later played for the Cincinnati Reds of the Major League Baseball.
 The Wistert brothers all wore jersey No. 11 at Michigan and are among the seven players who have had their numbers retired by the Michigan Wolverines football program.
-Their number will be put back into circulation starting on November 10, 2012 before a Michigan home game against Northwestern as part of the Michigan Football Legend program.
+Their number was temporarily put back into circulation starting on November 10, 2012, before a Michigan home game against the Northwestern Wildcats as part of the Michigan Football Legend program.
+The Legends program was discontinued in July 2015, and the numbers again permanently retired.

-Early years
+Early life

 Wistert was born in 1912 in Chicago.
 His parents, Kazimir J. Wistert and Josephine (Shukis) Wistert, immigrated to the United States from Lithuania in 1894 and were married at Chicago in 1907.
 His father was a policeman in Chicago from at least 1910 to 1927.
-At the time of the 1920 United States Census, Wistert's family lived at 5647 Waveland Avenue in Chicago's 27th Ward and consisted of parents, Kazimir and Josephine, and five children: Josephine (age 11), Isabelle (age 10), Francis (age 7), Evelyn (age 6), and Alvin (age 3-1/2).
+At the time of the 1920 United States census, Wistert's family lived at 5647 Waveland Avenue in Chicago's 27th Ward and consisted of parents, Kazimir and Josephine, and five children: Josephine (age 11), Isabelle (age 10), Francis (age 7), Evelyn (age 6), and Alvin (age 3).

 Wistert's father was shot while on duty and pursuing a robbery suspect in July 1926.
 By the spring of 1927, Wistert's father, who had served in the U.S. Army from 1898 to 1901, was disabled due to "chest emphysema with draining sinus" and was admitted to the U.S. National Home for Disabled Volunteer Soldiers in Milwaukee, Wisconsin.
 He died in June 1927 when Whitey was 15 years old.

-At the time of the 1930 United States Census, Wistert's family continued to live at 5647 Waveland Avenue in Chicago.
+At the time of the 1930 United States census, Wistert's family continued to live at 5647 Waveland Avenue in Chicago.
 The household at that time consisted of Wistert's mother, Josephine, and five children: Josephine (age 22, employed as a bookkeeper), Francis (age 18, employed as a tube maker for a radio company), Evelyn (age 16, employed as a "saleslady" at a variety store), Alvin (age 13), and Albert (age 8).